cgm616/cgm616.me/src/index.md

 ---
-layout: layout.html
+layout: page.html
 ---

 Welcome to cgm616's website.
 You access posts by clicking on the links above.

-I'm a highschooler in Minnesota, and I like messing around with computers and trying out new things.
-This website was mostly created just to try out Metalsmith as a static site generator.
-Also, my prevous website looked terrible and loaded too slowly.
-You can read more about the technologies behind this website in the article titled "How this website is built."

-I enjoy programming with Rust most of all, and I'm trying out Racket and Elm.
+I enjoy programming and problem solving, and this website will mostly address that.
-Most of all, I like to learn and problem solve things I haven't done before.
+Other interests of mine are soccer, photograpy/videography, and reading.

-### Other places I do things:
+### Other places I do things
 - [github.com/cgm616](https://github.com/cgm616)
 - [keybase.io/cgm616](https://keybase.io/cgm616/)